All posts by Ralph Stuart

 The CCS is part of the ACS governance structure and provides policy recommendations for and peer review of ACS safety outreach materials.
 Membership is managed by the ACS Committee on Committees.

-DCHAS is a technical division which addresses emerging chemical safety issues, broadly construed, and supports research into these issues.
+DCHAS is a division which addresses emerging chemical safety issues, broadly construed, and supports research into these issues.
 Membership in the Division is open to all chemists and chemical safety professionals and DCHAS takes the lead in organizing technical symposia and publishing research on the topics.
 There is significant overlap between CCS and DCHAS, both in terms of professional interests and people participating in the activities of each.
 The goal of this document is to help people interested in participating in ACS safety discussions identify the best place to develop these interests.

 ACS National Meetings